-The bill amends and reenacts section 15A-3-10 of the Code of West Virginia, which pertains to the law-enforcement powers of correctional officers employed by the Division of Corrections and Rehabilitation.
-It clarifies that correctional officers who complete the appropriate training program are not subject to certain certification requirements and allows the commissioner to consult with the Law Enforcement Professional Standards Subcommittee regarding training.
+This bill amends and reenacts section 15A-3-10 of the Code of West Virginia, specifically addressing the law-enforcement powers of correctional officers employed by the Division of Corrections and Rehabilitation.
+It clarifies that correctional officers who complete the appropriate training are not subject to certain certification requirements and allows the commissioner to consult with the Law Enforcement Professional Standards Subcommittee regarding training.
 The bill also expands the powers of correctional officers, granting them the authority to make arrests, conduct investigations, and detain individuals for violations of state law occurring on correctional facility property.

-Additionally, the bill establishes provisions for correctional officers to carry firearms in the performance of their duties, provided they complete a training program equivalent to that of deputy sheriffs.
-It outlines the criteria for carrying concealed firearms for self-defense, including the requirement for annual qualification and the issuance of identification cards.
-The bill emphasizes that correctional officers authorized to carry firearms are recognized as qualified law-enforcement officers under federal law.
-Furthermore, it includes a new provision that applies the regulations of section 30-29-12 to all correctional officers who maintain their certification.
+Additionally, the bill establishes provisions for correctional officers to carry firearms while performing their duties, provided they complete a training program equivalent to that of deputy sheriffs.
+It outlines the criteria for carrying concealed firearms for self-defense, including the requirement for annual qualification and the issuance of identification cards by the commissioner.
+The bill emphasizes the intent to align with the federal Law Enforcement Officers Safety Act and includes a new provision that applies specific regulations to all correctional officers who maintain their certification.

 Statutes affected: